springfall2008/batpred/README.md

 metric_min_improvement_discharge - 0   # Discharge even if cost neutral, as you often need many slots to see the improvement
-rate_high_threshold: 1.0               # For fixed export rate you need to consider all slots set_discharge_freeze - True            # Allow Predbat to hold the current battery level rather than just discharge calculate_second_pass - True           # Slower but will give a slightly better result predbat_metric_battery_cycle - ?       # You can set this to maybe 2-5p if you want to avoid cycling the battery too much
+rate_high_threshold: 1.0               # For fixed export rate you need to consider all slots set_discharge_freeze - True            # Allow Predbat to hold the current battery level rather than just discharge predbat_metric_battery_cycle - ?       # You can set this to maybe 2-5p if you want to avoid cycling the battery too much
 ```